A Romantic First Date – The Wilted Rose Part 20

 The teenage love between Grace and Alex only lasted one year.
+Melbourne was too cold for her, as cold as their relationship had grown.
+Her love for her family was stronger than her puppy love for Alex.
 Grace returned to Brisbane to live close to her family, but not in the family home.
-She moved into a small unit in a neighbouring suburb with her best friend from high school.
-Grace went on a blind date, with a friend of a work colleague from her new place of work back in Brisbane.
+She soon started a full-time job and moved into a unit in a neighbouring suburb with her best friend from high school.
+Grace went on a blind date with Brian to his work Christmas party, at the invitation of a work colleague.
 He rang her the next day to ask Grace out on their first official date.

 This date was old-fashioned and picture-perfect, like in a romantic movie.
 The guy and the girl are dressed in formal attire.
 He picks her up in a fancy car and drives her to a five-star restaurant where they eat seafood and drink champagne while chatting and looking out over the river lights of the city from their intimate table-for-two.
 Beverley Joy.